sunyu912/cm2-roblox3/Deprecated Lessons/L8 Homework.md

 ## Challenge

-1. What is the difference between Scale and Offset in a UI object’s property, Position?
+1. What is the difference between Scale and Offset in a UI object's property, Position?

     _____________________________________________________________________________